Trekking Tan-awang Bato in Labo, Camarines Norte

 My current visit to Camarines Norte proves just that.
 The last time I went there was two years ago.
 It was the time I braved big waves and the sunny skies and prickling heat for that paradise-like island of Maculabo, situated in the Calaguas Group of Islands.
 It was also the time I discovered a beautiful town called Mercedes, where I learned about its seven islands, each boasting its own beauty.
 The visit was all about the seas and the pristine beaches.

 But the recent one was different.
 And as usual, it left me amazed and longing for more.

-A 30-minute drive from the capital town of Daet is the promising town of Labo, the largest town in the province, which was once dubbed as a sleeping giant.
+A 30-minute drive from the capital town of Daet is Labo, the largest town in the province, which was once dubbed as a sleeping giant.
 Labo may be a town deprived of the seas, but it still has a lot to offer when we talk about adventures on land.

 Trekking to Tan-Awang Bato takes an hour, depending on your pace.
-Its jump off point is Brgy.
+Its jump-off point in Brgy.
 Fundado and you will also pass by rice fields and copra plantations.
-As you go into trail you will see a couple of nipa huts and friendly locals tending to their crops.
+As you go into the trail you will see a couple of nipa huts and friendly locals tending to their crops.

 After almost an hour of rest and taking selfie, it’s time to go down and have a side trip to Turay-og Falls.
 Turay-og Falls has clear, cool waters just right for a quick dip after the tiring trek.
 It has a small river, which waters cascade down the foot of the mountain, up to the streams in the community.
 Going down can be a little challenge as you will pass by boulders again, but this time, much smaller than those you see along the way up.